joshroundy9/Cherry/README.md

 <br><br>
 Figma: https://www.figma.com/design/9na15WcguKcXO18PswOSYC/Untitled?node-id=0-1&t=Pqk8lEKxhM4mqeuK-1

+## Security
+All data is transmitted with HTTPS and securely stored on an AWS RDS PostgreSQL database.
+The data API requires bearer auth, only allowing a user to access their own data.

 ## Backend
 Cherry's backend is made with a Spring Boot authentication and data API that connects with a Microsoft SQL Server database and the OpenAI API.